- Volunteer Events

 Nope.
-Possession of 1 oz by adults had been decriminalized in the state, but not legalized.
-Smoking in public, buying, selling, or even sharing [“distributing”] pot is still illegal.
-Our special event permit and our internal policies require our staff to be legal and sober. https://en.wikipedia.org/wiki/Washington_Initiative_502_%282011%29
+Possession of 1 oz by adults had been decriminalized in the state, but smoking in public, buying, selling, or even sharing [“distributing”] pot is still illegal.
+Our special event permit and our internal policies require our staff to be legal and sober.
+Educate yourself about I 502; https://en.wikipedia.org/wiki/Washington_Initiative_502_%282011%29

 Nope.
 We wish!
 However, it’s illegal, and that’s a bummer!
 We ask that ALL staff not scheduled to work a Night Safety shift leave the park before dark.
+PLEASE DO NOT ATTEMPT TO CAMP IN THE SURROUNDING STREETS!
 Here is a URL for info on local transportation, lodging and camping, and directions to Myrtle Edwards Park: http://www.hempfest.org/festival/attendees

 Email Staff Services via: [email protected]

 Thank you for volunteering to help produce the 25th annual Seattle Hempfest.
 We come from an incredible variety of backgrounds, ideologies and cultures to produce the largest and most respected drug policy reform event in the country.